Zamioculcas: Soil

 The substrate used must be well-drained and contain nutrients.
 It can be composed of a mixture of tanned ox manure, washed river sand and red earth (1:1:1).
 For indoor plants, use a well-drained potting soil mix.

 Water

+Zamioculcas zamiifolia contains 91% water in the leaves, and 95% water in the petioles.
+It has an individual leaf longevity of at least six months, which may be the reason it can survive extremely well under interior low light levels for four months without water.
 Zamioculcas zamiifolia roots are rhizomatous and have the ability to store moisture, thus aiding the plants in their drought resistance.
 The plants like regular waterings, but the soil should be allowed to dry out between waterings.

 Usage in traditional medicine

 Though little information is available, Z. zamiifolia is apparently used medicinally in the Mulanje District of Malawi and in the East Usambara mountains of Tanzania where juice from the leaves is used to treat earache.

 In Tanzania, a poultice of bruised plant material from Z. zamiifolia is used as a treatment for the inflammatory condition known as "mshipa".

 Roots from Z. zamiifolia are used as a local application to treat ulceration by the Sukuma people in north-western Tanzania.